studiorobot/delicious_Speak2Scene/README.md

 5. Create a database: `Product Categories > Firestore Database`.
 Default options should work.
 Ensure that you start in `test` mode.

 ### Installation
-1. Clone this repository: For ssh: `git clone git@github.com:studiorobot/delicious_Speak2Scene.git` and For https (use this if you don't have ssh configured with GitHub): `git clone https://github.com/studiorobot/delicious_Speak2Scene.git` to a local folder of your choice.
-If this is successful, then you will see `delicious_Speak2Scene` folder created in your directory.
+1. Clone this repository: For ssh: `git clone git@github.com:studiorobot/Speak2Scene.git` and For https (use this if you don't have ssh configured with GitHub): `git clone https://github.com/studiorobot/Speak2Scene.git` to a local folder of your choice.
+If this is successful, then you will see `Speak2Scene` folder created in your directory.
-2. Change directory into the app: `cd delicious_Speak2Scene`
+2. Change directory into the app: `cd Speak2Scene`
 3. Install all the relevant packages: `npm install`
 > If you get an error `npm: command not found`, then navigate to a new terminal window and follow the steps to install [Node](#node).
 Then make sure to restart the terminal and start from Step 2 of the Installation procedure.
-4. Create a `.env` file within the `delicious_userstudy-app` folder.
+4. Create a `.env` file within the `Speak2Scene` folder.
 Refer to [OpenAI API](#openai-api) and [Firebase](#firebase) sections to get the API keys and other details and add them into the `.env` file by following the format outlined [here](#env-file).
 5. Perform: `npm run dev`.
 This should start a server and the app on your computer with a localhost url.
 Open the localhost url in your web browser (tested with Google Chrome browser).
 It should open the app with a `[researcher]` screen.
 You can enter a name and it will take you to the landing page.
 > If the application starts correctly, you should notice something that looks like the following in the terminal (Note: It's okay if not each line is exactly the same!):
 > ```